German expert panel proposes 2-stage gas price subsidy | Headlines

 “This is not just about the fate of individual companies and their jobs; it is about the strength and the export successes of German industry, because they are the backbone of the German economy,” he said.

-The panel, which included representatives of industry and labour unions, scientists and lawmakers, earlier on Monday presented its conclusions to Chancellor Olaf Scholz and the country's economy and finance ministers.
+The panel, which included representatives of industry and labour unions, scientists and lawmakers, earlier Monday presented its conclusions to Chancellor Olaf Scholz and the country's economy and finance ministers.
+It put the cost of the proposed gas price subsidies at about 90 billion euros.

 Scholz argues that the criticism is based on a misunderstanding of his government's plans and says Germany's subsidy will prevent a shortage of gas that might occur under a system of enforced price caps proposed by other countries.
 He also has noted that it applies to a relatively long period.